Collaborating Vision, Depth, and Thermal Signals for Multi-Modal Tracking: Dataset and Algorithm: The Tri-Modal Tracking Baseline

 In the prompt learning block, $\bm{P}^{l-1}$ and $\bm{H}^{l-1}$ are projected to a space of reduced channel dimension using a $1\times1$ convolutional layer.
 Then the embeddings $\bm{H}^{l-1}$ are enhanced by a spatial fovea operation, which adopts a $\lambda$-smoothed softmax across all the spatial dimensions.
 Finally, the multi-modal prompt embeddings are generated by adding $\bm{P}^{l-1}$ to the enhanced $\bm{H}^{l-1}$ and a $1\times1$ convolutional layer.
 The detailed operations are calculated as: \begin{small}

 \end{small} $\odot$ denotes element-wise multiplication.
 For the first prompt learning block, its input is the RGB tokens $\bm{T}_{\mathrm{RGB}}$ and the D-TIR fused representation $\bm{T}_{\mathrm{D-TIR}}$.
-For detailed information on the prompt learning block, readers are referred to the reference~\citep{zhu2023visual}.

-For detailed information on the prompt learning block, readers are referred to the supplementary materials and the reference~\citep{zhu2023visual}.
+For more detailed information of the prompt learning block, readers are referred to the reference~\citep{zhu2023visual}.